There’s one Elon Musk interview question that can make or break your job interview, and pretending you’re something you’re not won’t cut it.

-Plus, you can’t rely on doing cookie-cutter work your entire career.
-What happens when a curve ball comes your way.
-Let’s go over some scenarios:
+You can’t coast on cookie-cutter work your entire career.
+What happens when life throws you a curveball, like:

-- The scope of work changes and you’re directed to lead the project
+- The scope of work changes and you’re put in charge of leading the project

-- A project limitation comes up, preventing a cookie-cutter design
+- A project limitation pops up, requiring a unique design

-- A client catches you on the phone and asks you to explain edge case design options
+- A client catches you on the phone and wants to know more about the design

-- You want to advance in your career
+- You’re ready to level up your career

 #3) How to prepare for the Elon Musk interview question

-Step #1: Think back on the problems you’ve solved as an engineer.
-Be sure you were directly involved in solving these problems.
+Step #1: Reflect on the problems you’ve directly solved as an engineer.

-Step #2: Choose a complex problem you solved.
-Also, a problem that’s relevant to the employer’s line of work where you’re interviewing.
+Step #2: Choose the most complex problem that’s also relevant to the employer’s line of work.

-Step #4: Think of edge cases to your problem.
-This will stretch your mind far and beyond the original work you did.
+Step #4: Consider edge cases to your problem to stretch your mind far beyond the original work scope.

 Step #5: Do a mock interview.
-Find someone and have them ask you the Elon Musk interview question that can make or break you.
+Find someone who can grill you with the make-or-break Elon Musk interview question.

 Dominate your next interview

-Do you agree this Elon Musk interview question is the best way to screen a job candidate?
-Which interview question has given you the most difficult time?
+So, do you think this Elon Musk interview question is the ultimate way to screen job candidates?
+Which interview question has ever thrown you for a loop?